Penguin Collectors Society: History

 The PCS is funded by annual subscriptions from its members and by sales of its publications to non-members (members receive a copy of each new PCS publication).
 Research, writing, book production and all administrative duties are undertaken by trustees and other members on a voluntary basis.
 The PCS was registered as a limited company in 2001 and became a registered charity the following year.
-Its members usually meet twice a year, once being for the Annual General Meeting which is held at a different UK venue each year.
+Its members meet annually at a different UK venue each time.

 PCS publications

 The PCS publishes a twice-yearly journal along with other titles in book form, some of which are listed below: